Matterhorn Glacier Paradise Tickets

 Bragging rights included

-Glide above glaciers, step inside the world’s highest palace of ice, and claim your spot at 3,883m.
+Ride above glaciers, step inside the world’s highest palace of ice, and claim your spot at 3,883m.

 Frequently asked questions about Matterhorn Glacier Paradise